 In most cases, fainting is harmless.The sudden drop in blood pressure that results from the vasovagal response is not dangerous or life-threatening.

 However, it is important that you discuss your fainting with a doctor before using this technique or exposing yourself to situations (such as needles or blood) that could cause fainting.

-The Applied Tension Technique1 is a strategy developed to help prevent fainting or help people recover faster if they do faint.
+The Applied Tension Technique (The Applied Tension Technique was developed by Lars-Göran Öst) is a strategy developed to help prevent fainting or help people recover faster if they do faint.
 The technique involves tensing the muscles in your body, which then raises your blood pressure.
 If your blood pressure increases, you are less likely to faint.

-After you have practiced this technique for at least a week, you can start using this strategy when doing exposure exercises to blood and needles.
-See modules on Specific Phobia and Facing Fears – Behavioural Exposurefor more information.
+- After you have practiced this technique for at least a week, you can start using this strategy when doing exposure exercises to blood and needles.
+See modules on Specific Phobia and Facing Your Fears - Exposure for more information.

-Tense & Relax!
-If you tense your arm when you are receiving a needle, it can be more painful.
-Try to relax the arm that will be receiving the needle, while tensing the other parts of the body.
-However, this can be difficult to do, so it’s important to practice this strategy before going to get a needle.
-Alternatively, you can use the tension technique before and after getting a needle, but try to release the tension in your body when you actually get the needle.
+Tense & Relax: If you tense your arm when you are receiving a needle, it can be more painful.
+Try to relax the arm that will be receiving the needle, while tensing the other parts of your body.
+However, since this can be difficult to do, it’s important to practice before going to get an injection.
+Alternatively, you can use the tension technique before and after getting a injection but try to release the tension in your body when you actually get the needle.

-Warning!
-If you develop a headache when trying the applied tension technique, try to reduce the level of tension or the frequency of practices.
+Warning: If you develop a headache when trying the applied tension technique, try to reduce the level of tension or the frequency of practice sessions.

-Warning Signs!
-It can be helpful to learn to recognize the early signs of your blood pressure dropping, such as feelings of lightheadedness.
-Try to use the tension technique as soon as you start to experience those sensations.
+Warning Signs: It can be helpful to learn to recognize the early signs of your blood pressure dropping, such as feelings of lightheadedness.
+Try to use the tension technique as soon as you start to experience these sensations.